All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Is pre-diabetes serious enough to warrant medication?

 Yes.
-Pre-diabetes already carries elevated risks for heart disease, kidney problems, and nerve damage.
+Pre-diabetes already carries improved risks for heart disease, kidney problems, and nerve damage.
 Without treatment, up to 30% of patients will develop type 2 diabetes within 5 years.
-Medication is not an overreaction.
-It is a proportionate response to a serious and progressive condition .
+Medication isn't an overreaction.
+It's a proportionate response to a serious and progressive condition .

 What blood tests should I get before starting Ozempic for pre-diabetes?